DFKI-NLP/thermostat/README.md

 If you're successful, follow the official instructions for [sharing a community provided dataset at the HuggingFace hub](https://huggingface.co/docs/datasets/share_dataset.html).

 At first, all Thermostat contributions will have to be loaded via the code example above.
 Please notify us of existing explanation datasets by creating an [Issue](https://github.com/DFKI-NLP/thermostat/issues) with the tag [Contribution](https://github.com/DFKI-NLP/thermostat/labels/contribution) and a maintainer of this repository will add your dataset to the Thermostat configs s.t. it can be accessed by everyone via `thermostat.load()`.

+## Acknowledgements

+The majority of the codebase, especially regarding the combination of transformers and captum, stems from our other recent project [Empirical Explainers](https://github.com/DFKI-NLP/emp-exp).